Skip to main content

 Why use a separate metrics entrypoint?

-Serving metrics on the same port as production traffic exposes them to the public internet.
-A dedicated metrics entrypoint on a separate port (e.g., 8082) allows you to restrict access with firewall rules while keeping production entrypoints clean.
+Serving metrics on the same port as production traffic exposes them on your public entrypoints.
+A dedicated metrics entrypoint on a separate port (e.g. 8082) lets you restrict access with firewall rules while keeping production entrypoints clean.

 What's Next?